 (iii) Each school district shall establish a comprehensive developmental school counseling program advisory council to be comprised of representative stakeholders (such as parents, members of the board of education, school building and/or district leaders, community-based service providers, teachers, certified school counselors and other pupil personnel service providers in the district including school social workers and/or school psychologists).
 In the case of the City School District of the City of New York, the Department of Education shall establish a comprehensive developmental school counseling program advisory council for each community school district.
 The advisory council shall meet no less than twice a year for the purpose of reviewing the comprehensive developmental school counseling program plan and advising on the implementation of the school counseling program.
-The advisory council shall create and submit an annual report to the board of education, or in the case of the City School District of the City of New York, the Chancellor of the City School District of the City of New York, or to the extent provided by law, the board of education of the City School District of the City School District of the City of New York.
+The advisory council shall create and submit an annual report to the board of education, or in the case of the City of New York, or to the extent provided by law, the board of education of the City School District of the City School District of the City School District of the City of New York.